FDio/csit/docs/model/current/UTI_output_files/test_case/results/ab/quantity.rst

    limitations under the License.

-Results
-^^^^^^^
+Quantity
+^^^^^^^^

-Value of this entry is a mapping with various test case outputs.
+Value of this entry is a string specifying the main quantity of interest.
-See results subdirectory for documentation of its entries.

-Usually, only one of its entries is present, according to the test type.
+Currently supported values are "cps" or "rps".

+Cps tests execute one request per established TCP connection, rps tests are reusing the connections (one connection per client worker), thus getting more requests per second.

+CSIT uses permissive parsing for AB tool output, so this entry may be missing if the corresponding line is not found.

 Version
 ~~~~~~~

-This scalar entry is present since version 0.2.0,
+This scalar entry is present since version 0.4.0,
 last patch update in version 0.4.0.